anderspitman/anderspitman.net/entries/22/entry.md

 requests concerning security vulnerabilities deep in our dependency tree.
 One of our apps is stuck on node 10 because the Webpack/Vue build process is failing for some reason we haven't had time to diagnose.
 Running `npm outdated` on any of our projects never makes you feel good.
-And when the UI abstractions themselves start to leak, it can be down-right disheartening[<sup>0</sup>](#0).
+And when the framework abstractions themselves start to leak, it can be down-right disheartening<a id='note0ref' href='#note0'><sup>0</sup></a>.

 We try to keep things updated, but our subconscious minds have learned that this is almost always a painful process, so we avoid it even when we know we